Flower Delivery to West Pymble, Sydney

 As the timber was felled, land was used for orchards, and by the 1880s growing citrus, apples, pears and stone fruit was a major industry.
 The Lofberg, Kendall and Munday families grew fruit and raised pigs on their mixed farms.
 These enterprises survived into the 1920s, although the arrival of codling moth decreased fruit growing, and the construction of the North Shore railway line in the 1890s made the land more valuable as residential property.
-Pymble soon boasted Hamilton Bros Universal Providers, near the station and other businesses.
-The Lofbergs diversified into quarrying, with their sandstone quarry being taken over by the Ku-ring-gai Council in 1926, to provide materials for roads and
+Pymble soon boasted the Hamilton Bros Universal Providers, near the station and other businesses.
+The Lofbergs diversified into quarrying, with their sandstone quarry being taken over by the Ku-ring-gai Council in 1926 to provide materials for roads and

 footpaths in the municipality.

 West Pymble was subdivided between 1900 and 1915, but was still sparsely populated because of its distance from the train station at Pymble.
 Much of the area remained semi-rural throughout the

 Much of the area was developed after the Second World War with defence personnel housing and homes for returning soldiers built in brand new streets pushed through the bush.
 West Pymble's war memorial hall was opened in 1962 on the Lofbergs' original landholding on Lofberg Road.
 The original housing style included three-bedroom weatherboard cottages.
 Many remain but a lot of them have been significantly extended and/or upgraded since; others have been demolished and replaced with larger homes.